nathanstitt/boxible/README.md

-Since the Box element is a styled component, you can also use the "as" prop to render elements other than div, such as `label` to wrap inputs.
+Since the Box element is a emotionjs component, you can also use the "as" prop to render elements other than div, such as `label` to wrap inputs.

 ```